-If you expatriated or terminated your residency after June 3, 2004, use Form 8854 to provide the information required by section 6039G.
+If you expatriated or terminated your long-term resident status after June 3, 2004, use Form 8854 to provide the information required by sections 6039G and 7701(n).

 Expatriation or Termination of Residency

 For purposes of immigration and nationality law, the date of your expatriation or termination of residency depends on when certain acts occurred.
 The specific acts that must have occurred depend on whether you are a former U.S. citizen or a former U.S. long-term resident (LTR).
 The specific acts are described below.